Programs for Adolescents Ages 16 – 21

 |Summer Vacation Camps||After 4th of July to end of August|

-Our Driver Alcohol Education (DAE) programs are available to those individuals who need the Bureau of Substance Abuse Services Approved Program.
-Specifically, each DAE program participant a structured group where they receive Dialectical Behavior Therapy blended educational material to help them identify and understand alcohol abuse issues and drinking-and-driving behaviors.
-While the major focus of these programs is on alcohol, other substances of abuse are also discussed.
-The program provides 40 hours of services conducted over 16 weeks and includes an assessment, participation in self-help and victim-impact community meetings.
+DAE program participants are provided with a structured group in which they receive educational materials to help them recognize and understand the consequences to drive under the influence of alcohol.
+While the major focus of these programs is alcohol, other substances of abuse are also included.
+The program offers 40 hours of services conducted over a span of 16 weeks and includes an assessment, participation in self-help and victim-impact community meetings.

-Eligibility: Individuals convicted for the first time for drunk driving and who choose this option as an alternative to losing their license or possible incarceration.
-Referrals are generally made by the district court; however, if the patient is under 21, the Registry of Motor Vehicles may mandate the offender’s participation.
+Eligibility: This program is for individuals convicted for the offense of drunk driving and who choose this program as an alternative to losing their license or incarceration.
+Referrals are from DUI/Courts, Probation Officers and if the client is under 21, the Registry of Motor Vehicles may mandate the offender’s participation.

 The support of friends, family members and/or a caregiver can play a critical role in helping a loved one recover and successfully manage this change.
 The opportunity to learn DBT Skills and practice skills is a support strategy learned during therapy and coaching.